VersiumAnalytics/reach-api-sdk-node/README.md

     ```js
     const client = new ReachClient('your-api-key');
     ```
 3. For adding data to a set of inputs, use the `append` method.
-This method returns an `AsyncGenerator` that yields arrays containing API responses.
 Check the [API documentation](https://api-documentation.versium.com/docs/the-versium-api-landscape) for which data tools and output types are available.

+   **IMPORTANT NOTE**: This method returns an [`AsyncGenerator`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncGenerator) that yields arrays containing API responses, you must iterate over the generator to get the response arrays, then iterate over the response arrays to get the results.
     ```js
     const inputs = [
       {